Azure-Samples/Synapse/SparkCatalogMigration/DatabricksToSynapseMigration/README.md

 ## Monitor Migration progress
 ### Monitor export progress

 Export script is executed in Databrick notebook.
-Our script is print the total get databases, tables and partition in last cmd output.
-You can monitor the export progress here.
+The export progress is output at "execution output" of last cmd.
+Total exported databases, tables and partitions count are also output in "execution output" of last cmd.

 ### Monitor import progress

 Import script is executed in Synapse notebook.
 Import database, table and partition are executed in different cells.
-When import cell running, you can check what the cell doing as below
+Progress of database/table/partition can be monitor as below:
 1.	click the "view in monitoring" at the right bottom of cell to go to the spark application monitor page
 2. In spark application monitor page, choose Logs -> driver-> stderr to check what the cell doing.

-3. After cell executed, you can also see how many catalog objects created at the cell output.
-You can also see how many catalog objects on spark application monitor page, Logs -> driver-> stdout part.
+## Migration result validation
+After import cell execution completed, created database/table/partition count and validation result are output at "execution output" of each import cell.